Graphegon/Graphony/README.md

 # Graph Querying

-Currently our graph looks like this, it contains 3 relations, `friend`, `manages` and `distance`:
+Currently our graph looks like this, it contains 3 properties, `friend`, `manages` and `distance`:

 ```python3